7 Timeshare Scams & How To Avoid Each ScamOur Services | Timeshare FAQ | Contact

 One of the most common timeshare scams involve a scam company cold calling you, emailing or otherwise contacting you claiming that they have a buyer for your timeshare and wanting up front fees to close the deal.

 This timeshare scam is related to the 'upfront fees' scam we talked about earlier.
-The second you give these kinds of scammers money they disappear and you never hear from them again, leaving you both poorer, and still left holding your timeshare.
+The second you give these kinds of scammers money they disappear and you never hear from them again, leaving you both poorer, and still left holding your purchase.

-How to avoid these scams: Again, do not give upfront fees, and don't be afraid to ask questions.
+How to avoid these timeshare scams: Again, do not give upfront fees, and don't be afraid to ask questions.
 How did they get your number or email and how did they find out you were wanting to sell your timeshare?
 What company do they represent?
 Find out who they are and do your homework before trusting anyone enough to do business with them.

 Middleman Or Advertising